Canterbury gecko: Predator/prey

 Canterbury geckos in the wild have been recorded as having low levels of red mites.
 All New Zealand geckos have two main threats which are predation and habitat destruction.
 The main predators of the Canterbury gecko include mammalian pests such as mice, rats, weasels, hedgehogs, cats, stoats, ferrets, pigs and possums.
 With the evolving suburban areas in Canterbury, the geckos are being pushed out of their natural habitat and with conversion by burning and ploughing, this is threatening geckos that live in rock outcrops.

-Introduced mammals represent one of the biggest threats to many of New Zealand's native species, including Woodworthia cf. brunnea.
+Introduced mammals represent one of the biggest threats to many of New Zealand's native species, including the Canterbury gecko.
 Birds and lizards filled the role of land mammals in New Zealand before the arrival of humans, and due to the absence of these predatory mammals, many species are somewhat naïve to the dangers of predators.
 Native lizards are predated on by cats, mustelids, possums, hedgehogs and rats (both the European rats and the Polynesian kiore).
 Some lizards on the mainland and smaller islands went extinct after the introduction of kiore, and many more after the arrival of the various European predators.
-The Department of Conservation has estimated that New Zealand's population of 1.4 million domestic cats kill “at least 18.76 million animals a year, including 1.12 million native birds”.
+The Department of Conservation has estimated that New Zealand's population of 1.4 million domestic cats kill "at least 18.76 million animals a year, including 1.12 million native birds".